Acacia Cliffs Lodge

 Acacia Cliffs offers a unique style combining the features of the original pole house with the comforts of contemporary design.
 Indoor/outdoor living is a feature with large sliders and bi-folds opening out onto the many sun drenched decks and outdoor garden areas and a choice of private and shared spaces in which to relax.

-Complementary wine, gourmet coffees, teas and refreshments, pre-dinner canapés and drinks and sumptuous breakfasts are included in the tariff while four course evening meals are available by arrangement with menus that change daily based on the freshest seasonal produce.
+Complimentary wine, gourmet coffees, teas and refreshments, pre-dinner canapés and drinks and sumptuous breakfasts are included in the tariff while four course evening meals are available by arrangement with menus that change daily based on the freshest seasonal produce.

 Acacia Cliffs Lodge has four suites.
 The three lake view suites open to private decks commanding views of Lake Taupo and the surrounding mountains, while the garden suite features a free standing bath and a tranquil garden courtyard setting.
 Each has its own private deck or courtyard.
+We recommend you choose the lake view suites to make the most of this incredible landscape.

 Children over the age of 5 years are welcome to come and stay at Acacia Cliffs Lodge.
 Extra beds or cots can be requested.